 Royal Icing Recipe

-- Optional *1 TBSP Lemon, lime or orange juice
+- 1.5 Tbsp Lemon, lime or orange juice

-- 1 Kg bag of Powdered icing sugar (sifted)
+- 5 cups 575 g bag of Powdered icing sugar (sifting is recommended)

-- Add the vanilla or oil free flavoring (oils are not your friend when making royal icing, make sure your utensils are completely oil free) and the
+- Add the glycerin, vanilla, and lemon juice (or oil free flavoring of choice) (oils are not your friend when making royal icing, make sure your utensils are completely oil free)

 - Mix on slow with the paddle attachment or whisk attachment of your stand mixer for 2 min until combined.
-Both work however the paddle attachment may have less bubbles in the final icing when thinning.
+Either the paddle or whisk attachment will work, however the paddle attachment may have less bubbles in the final icing when thinning.
 The jury is still out on this one.